 Progreso Yucatan borders the clear, aquamarine waters of the Gulf of Mexico.
-Miles upon miles of soft white sand extends as far as the eye can see.
+Miles upon miles of soft, powdery white sand extends as far as the eye can see.

 Here, beachgoers relax beneath thatched umbrellas and vendors walk up and down the shore selling chicharron and ice-cold coconuts.
 Progreso provides a welcome respite from the intense Mexican heat and the chaos of the inland towns and cities.